 If you currently don’t have health insurance, it’s time to get it.
 Certain qualifying life events (QLE) may make you eligible for a special enrollment period.
 QLE’s are life-changing events such as job loss, income change, marriage/divorce and birth/adoption of a child to name a few.
-Nevada Health Link can connect contact a certified broker to see if you qualify for special enrollment.
+Nevada Health Link can connect contact a certified broker or navigator to see if you qualify for special enrollment.

 Email us at customerserviceNVHL@exchange.nv.gov for any additional questions you may have about Nevada health insurance plans and to see if you’re eligible for a special enrollment period.